Celeste-Rhoades/Celeste-Rhoades/README.md

   </a>

 </p>
-<h4 align='center'>I'm a Full-stack Engineer that's passionate about coding, and love turning my ideas into reality, one line of code at a time </h4>
+<h4 align='center'>I'm a Full-stack Engineer who's passionate about coding, and loves turning my ideas into reality, one line of code at a time.</h4>